 Pistol wise, Trench is equipped with the standard Executioner pistol, which deals 32 damage to the body, 15 damage at range.
 Upgrading the pistol will increase its magazine size from 12 to 16 at tier 1, and increase its handling from 28 to 34 at tier 2.

 Finally, Trench carries a baseball bat for his melee weapon.
 It can deal 40 body damage, and 100 throw damage.
 You can upgrade it to tier 1 to improve its lunge distance and you can upgrade it to tier 2 to improve its body damage from 40 to 65.
-Honestly though, the melee weapons are rarely worth investing in, unless you are just trying to have some fun.
+Honestly, the melee weapons are rarely worth investing in, unless you are just trying to have some fun.

 Trench can carry a useful gadget called the Active Protection System.
 This system will automatically destroy incoming enemy grenades and explosives.
 This gadget makes Trench a great character to bunker down with, since it is more difficult for enemies to use grenades to force him out of position.
 At the base level, this gadget negates a single projectile.
 At tier one, its effective range goes up and it can block an extra projectile.
-At tier 2, you can carry two Active Protection Systems, which ends up being three systems when you factor in Trench’s passive ability.
+When upgraded to tier 2, you can carry two Active Protection Systems, which ends up being three systems when you factor in Trench’s passive ability.

 Trench has access to a tear gas grenade for his other gadget.
 The tear gas grenade does exactly what it sounds like it would do, it deploys a cloud of tear gas that disorients enemies who run through it, with the exception of Anvil who is immune from disorient effects.
 If you upgrade this ability to tier 1, the gas will last longer.
 At tier 2, you will be able to carry two tear gas grenades.
 It’s an okay option, but if you have to choose between it and the Active Protection System, choose the Active Protection System.